MicrosoftDocs/learn/learn-pr/azure/spatial-audio-tutorials-mrtk/includes/3-exercise-add-spatial-audio-to-your-unity-project.md

-Through this module series, you'll learn how to use head-related transfer function (HRTF) offload on HoloLens 2 and how to enable reverb when using HRTF offload.
+Through this module series, you'll learn how to use spatial audio on HoloLens 2 with the Microsoft Spatializer plugin.

-The [Microsoft Spatializer GitHub repository](https://github.com/microsoft/spatialaudio-unity) has a completed Unity project of this tutorial sequence.

-For an understanding of what it means to spatialize sounds using HRTF-based spatialization technologies and recommendations for when it can be helpful, see [spatial sound design](/windows/mixed-reality/spatial-sound-design).

 ## Create and prepare the Unity project

 In this section, you'll create a new Unity project and get it ready for MRTK development.

-For this, first follow the Initializing your project and first application, excluding the Build your application to your device instructions, which includes the following steps:
+For this, first follow the [this tutorial](/training/modules/mixed-reality-toolkit-project-unity), excluding the Build your application to your device instructions.
+This will include the following steps:

 1. Creating the Unity project and give it a suitable name, for example, *MRTK Tutorials*
 2. Switching the build platform